AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * If you're searching in a single context, GPS defines a number of actions to which you can bind key shortcuts via the :menuselection:`Edit --> Key Shortcuts` dialog instead of using the above procedure.
-These actions are found in :guilabel:`Search` category and are called :guilabel:`Global Search in context:`.
+These actions are found in the :guilabel:`Search` category and are called :guilabel:`Global Search in context:`.
 GPS includes a :index:`menu <single: menu; file -->
   open from project>` for two of them by default: :menuselection:`File --> Open From Project...` searches filenames, :index:`while <single: menu;